What Is MSCI EAFE International Stock Market Index?

 It is also important to bear in mind that EAFE is weighted according to market capitalization.
 That means that countries with the largest and most advanced stock markets - such as Japan and the United Kingdom – will always tend to have the biggest relative weighting in EAFE, regardless of their investment prospects.
 Likewise, countries with smaller stock markets will have less of an impact, even if they deliver spectacular returns.

 Performance data for EAFE and many other global indices is available for free on the MSCI's website.
 This data includes top holdings, sector weighting, country weights, and other data that international investors can use in order to ensure that their overall portfolio is properly diversified.
 In addition, investors can find information regarding valuation metrics and other fundamentals, as well as risk characteristics that may be important to consider when building a portfolio.

-Investing in the MSCI EAFE
+Investing in the International Stock Index

 There are many different exchange-traded funds (ETFs) focused on the MSCI EAFE index.
 Investors looking for broad exposure to ex-U.S. markets may want to consider these funds to add international diversification to their portfolios.

 Investors should carefully consider the expense ratios, liquidity, and other characteristics of these funds before investing in them.

 - The MSCI EAFE is a stock market index that encompasses Europe, Australia, New Zealand, and the Far East countries.

 - MSCI stands for Morgan Stanley Capital International, a financial institution focused on stock market indexes, and EAFE stands for Europe, Australasia, and the Far East.